CristianBarragan/CoffeeBean/docs/13-Reference/ADRs.md

 ### Context

-CoffeeBeanery is intended to support multiple client technologies.
+Foundgine is intended to support multiple client technologies.

 ### Decision